 Years Ended March 31

+2008 2007 2006

-2007 2006 2005 Discount rate 5.75% 5.75% 5.75% Expected return on plan assets 6.0% 6.0% 6.0% Rate of compensation increases 5.0% 5.0% 5.0%
+Discount rate Expected return on plan assets Rate of compensation increases 6.0% 6.5% 5.0% 5.75% 6.0% 5.0% 5.75% 6.0% 5.0%

 The expected rate of return on assets assumption was determined based on the anticipated performance of the various asset classes in the plan's portfolio and the allocation of assets to each class.
 The anticipated asset class return is developed using historical and predicted asset return performance, considering the investments underlying each asset class and expected investment performance based on forecasts of inflation, interest rates and market indices for fixed income and equity securities.